samuelroland/KanFF/db/records-management.md

 If access restricted:
-1 = want to join the group but not yet accepted or not 2 = not accepted/refused
+1 = want to join the group but not yet accepted or not 2 = in wait before the choice of the members (they decide to accept or not) 3 = not accepted/refused
-3 = banned of the group
+4 = banned of the group
-4 = accepted
+5 = accepted

+invitation ? sensible group ?

 If access not restricted:
-3 = banned of the group
+4 = banned of the group
-4 = accepted
+5 = accepted

---> automatically accepted (4) because free access. no value 1 or 2.
+--> automatically accepted (5) because free access. no value 1, 2 or 3.

 ### Projects:
 x records wroten by hand.